Taliban say Western Union to resume operations | Law-Order

 The Taliban say Western Union will resume its operations in Afghanistan, opening a rare conduit for foreign funds to flow into the cash-strapped country.

 The group's 's cultural commission spokesman, Ahmadullah Muttaqi, announced the move Friday.
-The American financial services giant had halted operations in Afghanistan when the Taliban took power in the capital on Aug.
-15. The opening will be especially welcomed by Afghans with foreign relatives abroad.
+The American financial services giant had halted operations in Afghanistan when the Taliban took power in the capital on Aug 15.
+The opening will be especially welcomed by Afghans with foreign relatives abroad.
 Hundreds of people have been lining up daily outside Afghan banks to withdraw cash.
-Withdrawals have been limited to $200 per day and cash machines aren't working.
+Withdrawals have been limited to USD 200 per week and cash machines aren't working.
 The overcrowding means that not everyone manages to obtain money on a given day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)